 As a financial planner, I’ll advise anyone who has a choice:

-- If you plan to do less than 20 years, and have a plan for when you leave the service… you should take it.
+- If you plan to serve less than 20 years, and have a plan for when you leave the service, you should take it.
 Something is better than nothing.

 Kalen Bruce @ Money Mini Blog